dsiu13/infosec_interview_questions/README.md

-# Interview questions for SOC Analyst, Sec Engineering, etc
+## Interview questions for SOC Analyst, Sec Engineering, etc

+### Tell me about yourself tips
+1. Explain your skills and abilities that will help you excel in the role.
+2. Added value to the company
+3.

 ### Explain in your own words what data leakage is.
 - Data leakage is the unauthorized transmission of data from within an organization to an external destination or recipient.